Student Veteran, Ariel Polanco, Says Hope Scholarship is “Real Hope”

 “The common theme, growing up in my area of town, was limited options.
 It’s something we all felt.
 You felt trapped by the environment, like the environment was forcing you to become something that you weren’t.
 That feeling is something I’ll never forget.
 With the Hope Scholarship, you realize you’re not trapped anymore.

 “This scholarship is great for inner-city youth.
-It will give them hope that they can actually do something with their lives, that now they can push themselves to become a better version of themselves and strive for greatness.
+It gives them hope that they can actually do something with their lives, that now they can push themselves to become a better version of themselves and strive for greatness.
 I want to go back and encourage them to come to RIC, because at the end of the day, it’s a great school.
 The faculty are amazing and there’s a lot of history here.
 I love the RIC symbol – the flame.
 It symbolizes hope.
 Hope is important to me because I came from a place where there wasn’t much hope.”

 Learn more on the Hope Scholarship website.